 - We bi-annually engage with well-regarded third-party auditors to audit our code-base, and work with them to resolve potential issues.

 - We use technologies such as Logentries, AWS Cloudtrail and Security Monkey to provide an audit trail over our infrastructure and the Intercom application.
 Auditing allows us to do ad-hoc security analysis, track changes made to our setup and audit access to every layer of our stack.

-- Intercom, Inc. complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
+- Intercom, Inc. complies with the EU/Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries/Switzerland.

 - Intercom, Inc. complies with the Cloud Security Alliance (CSA) published best practices